rsparkle/sparklestation/readMe.md

 - Inspect calculated stats
 - View and activate eidolons

-Vue was chosen due to higher UI complexity and shared reactive state.
+I used Vue for the User Panel because its interconnected inventory and character-management features required more complex reactive state.

 ---